 Moving home can be both exciting and daunting.
 However when that moves also involves relocating internationally, perhaps to a new country or for the first time, the stakes are even higher.
-The uncertainties are significant and the plan of action for what to do can be unclear.

-However, it's not just about the extra distance involved.
+But it's not just about the extra distance involved.
 The reason for relocating can also add extra significance to the move, whether related to a relationship, change in lifestyle or career.
 As well as those you're moving with, which may involve children.
 In some instances it may even involve a move back to your original destination.